-- All variants of livery (i.e. taxicab) plates use the XAA+ series base and are differentiated by the blue on white class sticker placed in the upper left corner of the rear plate only.
+- 1997 base livery plates used the X series and were produced in pairs from XAA to XAJ.
+Four livery sub-classes were differentiated from each other on licence plates with a blue on white class sticker placed in the top left corner of the rear plate.

-- Country Livery (formerly LCA series on 83 base) plates use the CL sticker and are far less common than LV.
+- Country Livery (formerly LCA-LCC series on '76 and '83 base plates) plates used the CL sticker and were far less common than LV.

-- Christmas Taxi (TX sticker) plates are authorized for use only in the busy Christmas shopping period and may not go outside the Winnipeg Perimeter Highway.
-Having fallen from favour due to these restrictions, Christmas taxi plates have not been observed in use for several years.
-By November 2006 not a single one was registered.
-Update: May 2014 a TX sticker has been spotted.
-Update 2: February 2017 a few more TX stickers appeared, yet the MPI website does not indicate this as an available type.
+- Christmas Taxi (formerly XAA-XAB series on '83 base plates) plates had a TX sticker, were authorized for use only in the busy Christmas shopping period and could not go outside the boundary formed by the Winnipeg Perimeter Highway.
+Having fallen from favour due to these restrictions, Christmas taxi plates had not been observed in use for several years and disappeared completely by November 2006.
+It was not until 2014 that one TX-stickered plate (XAE 799) was finally spotted in use and a photo is shown above.
+By 2017, a few more TX stickers appeared yet the MPI website at the time did not clearly indicate this was an available type.

-- Limousine plates display an LM class sticker.
+- Limousine (formerly LVL series on '83 base plates) licence plates displayed an LM class sticker.

 - LV, LM and TX classes were used on Winnipeg taxis only, while all taxicab types based outside of Winnipeg were assigned to the CL class.

 - The high livery licence plate observation in December 2017 was XAF 983.